3dlg-hcvc/cage/README.md

 ## Setup
 We recommend the use of [miniconda](https://docs.conda.io/en/latest/miniconda.html) to manage system dependencies.
 The environment was tested on Ubuntu 20.04.4 LTS.
 ```
-# Create an conda environment
+# Create a conda environment
 conda env create -n cage python=3.10
 conda activate cage